efchatz/WPAxFuzz/README.md

     7) Reassociation response frames
     8) Authentication frames
 ```
 STEP6: From this point on the only interaction with the user is when a connection interruption happens or a deauthentication/disassociation frame is detected.
 In this case, the user is being asked to reconnect and resume the fuzzing process.
+STEP7: Exit the fuzzing process with 2 consecutive Ctrl+c.

 ## Fuzz SAE-exchange

-## Mage802.11 (DoS attack vector)
+## Mage802.11 (DoS attack)
+The name of this module derives from the word **ma**na**ge**ment.
+It gathers all the problematic frames that were detected during the management frames fuzzing and transmit them endlessly.
+Note that, this DoS attack can only be deployed for the AP and STA that the fuzzing was held for; you cant define new MAC adresses.

+### Description
+STEP1: Input the frequency band that the targeted AP transmites on.
+The tool is responsible to automatically detect and set the right channel for the injecting interface, namely the same with the AP.
+STEP2: Input the security standard that you want to deploy the attack against.
+The tool will only gather the corresponding log files that the fuzzer produced.
+STEP3: Exit the attack with Ctrl+c.